More vehicles of Russian peacekeepers pass freely along Azerbaijani Lachin-Khankendi road (PHOTO)

-BAKU, Azerbaijan, January 19.
-Conditions have been once again created for the unhindered passage of vehicles of Russian peacekeepers [temporarily deployed in Azerbaijan] along the Lachin-Khankendi road, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 20.
+Conditions have been once again created for the unhindered passage of 10 vehicles of Russian peacekeepers [temporarily deployed in Azerbaijan] along the Lachin-Khankendi road, Trend reports from the scene.

-A total of 17 vehicles of Russian peacekeepers have passed in the direction of Khankendi.
+Conditions have been created for the pass of 3 passenger cars and 7 supply vehicles of the Russian peacekeepers.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.